pa2si/portfolio/README.md

-v 0.1.5
+v 0.1.6

 new:

-- the navbar logo "pascal is coding" is new designed
-- the email and darkmode symbol disappear in mobile view from the header but appear in the menu
+- Projects in Development

 what's done: